STEPHEN YOUNG LORD OF WESTBURY

 With two very grown up Children, who have families of their own, Sally has volunteered in the Charity sector for the last twelve years and becoming involved with Helpful Hounds at the beginning of 2018.

 “Peter and I are now in a situation where we can give back to the community and, having seen the difference that an Assistance or Therapy Dog can make, I am totally committed to helping develop Helpful Hounds so that more young people and Schools benefit”.

 Peter spent most of his working life in financial services where he was, first, a Lloyds Broker in London and later the Marketing Manager for a major company in Bournemouth.
 Recently, he has run a Consultancy from London and Bournemouth working in the UK, Middle East, and Africa.

 Working on a Voluntary basis, as CEO, Peter also is DBS Checked and holds a current First Aid Certificate.

 “I believe in giving time and energy to the voluntary sector.
 For twenty-five years, in London, I was a member of St John Ambulance and ran two Cadet Divisions.
 This proved more difficult when the family is growing up, but Sally and I are in a better position to give time now.
-Recently, it became clear that there was a growing need that was not being met: Young people with Autism, Down’s Syndrome and other emotional issues who would benefit from having an Assistance or Therapy Dog.
+Recently, it became clear that there was a growing need that was not being met: Young people with Autism, Down’s Syndrome and other emotional issues as well as Physical Disability who would benefit from having an Assistance or Therapy Dog.